 They are incredibly slim and have two long tails that branch from the tip of the abdomen, similar to the way silverfish have three prongs on their tail.

 They are available in a wide range of hues.
-Nymphs are much smaller copies of adults; unlike adults, they do not have eyes, scales, or a mouth that can be seen.
+Nymphs are much smaller copies of adults; unlike adults, they do not have eyes, scales, or a visible mouth.

 Both adults and juveniles can be discovered hiding in caves, under leaf litter, stones, boulders, downed trees, logs, or stones and stones.